-I have NO CLUE how to invest my money and just want to start getting into the game.
+I have NO CLUE how to invest my money and just want to start getting into the game.”

-Bronnie Ware spent years talking with people about to die, and she found they all wished for the same things: that they’d been happier, stayed in touch with their friends, expressed their feelings, and hadn’t worked so much.
+Bronnie Ware spent years talking with people about to die, and she found they all wished for the same things: That they’d been happier, stayed in touch with their friends, expressed their feelings, and hadn’t worked so much.

-“I wish I’d had the courage to live a life true to myself, not the life others expect of me.”
+Want to guess what their biggest regret was?
+It was, “I wish I’d had the courage to live a life true to myself, not the life others expect of me.”

-I’ve said it before, and I’ll say it again.
-You can get whatever you want in this life, and it doesn’t require money, it doesn’t require a degree, it doesn’t require luck.
+I’ve said it before, and I’ll say it again: You can get whatever you want in this life, and it doesn’t require money, it doesn’t require a degree, it doesn’t require luck.
 It only requires the ability to learn and to take action.

-Here’s what you should do.
+And here’s what you should do.

-Together you earn $140,000, and soon that’ll be $200,000.
-Did you know a lot of people make $200,000 and still live paycheck to paycheck?
+Together you guys earn $140,000 and soon that will be $200,000.
+But there are a lot of people who make $200,000 and still live paycheck to paycheck.

-You can keep that money in a savings account (I recommend automating that process), or invest it for your retirement.
-If you’re really committed to the idea of starting your own business, then keep it in a savings account as your fallback.
+You can keep that money in a savings account or you can invest it for retirement.
+But if you really want to try starting your own business then keeping it in a savings account is what you should do.

 You shouldn’t start a business because you want some specific outcome like financial freedom.
 You start a business because you have to.

-You see, the media likes to pretend success happens overnight for everyone, when in reality it takes 10 years of fucking insanely hard work and obsession for anyone to “succeed overnight”.
-If you start a business based on want, you’re going to fail.
+You see, the media likes to make it look like success happens overnight for everyone, when in reality it takes 10 years of insanely hard work for someone to “succeed overnight.”

-Here’s the mistake I made.
-I looked at the people who were 5 or 10 years ahead of me, people with 6- and 7-figure businesses, and thought I needed to do what they were doing.
+But here’s the mistake I made: I looked at the people who were 5 or 10 years ahead of me, people with 6- and 7-figure businesses, and thought I needed to do what they were doing.

-Starting a business will be the hardest thing you’ve ever done, and that’s why wanting isn’t enough, you do it because you have to, and because you want to to die saying, “I’m glad I did that,” instead of, “I wish I had.”
+Starting a business will be the hardest thing you’ve ever done.
+That’s why wanting isn’t enough, you do it because you have to.
+And because you want to to die saying, “I’m glad I did that,” instead of, “I wish I had.”